 - Repeat on the other side: Tap your left hand to the front of your right shoulder as you jump your feet out, then return your left hand to the floor and your feet to center.

-"Listen to you body in times of rest," Hudoba says.
+"Listen to your body in times of rest," Hudoba says.
 "It's the key to your machine's longevity."

-To mix things up a bit, on Friday of each week, you'll do one of the following 10-minute workouts, led by Huboda:
+To mix things up a bit, on Thursday each week, you'll do one of the following 10-minute workouts, led by Huboda:

 Your arms do a lot for you; give something back to them during your active recovery days.
-On Sundays, spend some time doing mobility drills, stretching and foam rolling, paying special attention to your upper body.
+On Saturdays, spend some time doing mobility drills, stretching or foam rolling, paying special attention to your upper body.

 Huboda recommends adding 15 minutes each week to your active recovery.
 Aim for: